Characters: Pokémon: Generation I - Bulbasaur to Tentacruel

 - Fragile Speedster: With Chlorophyll active.
 It helps that Growth can double both of its attacking stats when the sun is out.

 - Glass Cannon: In both the physical and special sides.

 - Green Thumb: Grass-type.

 - Hidden Elf Village: Apparently, they live in huge colonies in jungles.

 - Man-Eating Plant: It's implied that Victreebels have eaten any and all explorers who stumble upon their secret society in the jungles.

-- No Sell: To powder-based moves as of Gen VI.
+- No Sell: To poisoning, and powder-based moves as of Gen VI.